ingridpierre/pi-airplay/FIXES.md

 5. **Standardized AirPlay Device Name**: The AirPlay device name has been standardized to "DAD" across all configuration files to prevent multiple device entries appearing on your network.

+6. **Standardized Web Port**: The web interface port has been standardized to 8000 across all configuration files and scripts to ensure consistent access.

 ## Port Conflicts

 ### Problem